How to List Your Education on Resume in 2023

 What if you graduated from college?
 Your college experience might look like this:

 Note how both of these last two examples are for people who hold a bachelor’s degree, but they cite them slightly differently.
 Both of these formats are fine because they give important information about what you did as a college student.
 However, you should make sure all your education information looks the same.
-If you’re using a resume builder, the builder will typically have a default presentation to help with resume writing.
+If you’re using our Resume Builder, the builder will typically have a default presentation to help with resume writing.

 • Only include high school if you didn’t go to college